 Exhibitions and artist talks

-Attend on-campus exhibitions, guest lectures, master classes and artist talks.
-Exhibit and sell your work in our Queensland College of Art galleries.
+Throughout your degree you will have the opportunity to attend on-campus exhibitions, guest lectures, master classes and artist talks.
+You will also have the chance to exhibit and sell your work in our Queensland College of Art galleries.

 Graduate with essential skills and industry connections

 As a Griffith photography graduate, you'll know how to use visual media in all its forms

 This is the beginning of your journey.
 Our graduates win international accolades for their creativity, motivation and professional approach, but the key to graduate success is applying the transferable skills and knowledge gained at Griffith to an ever-widening scope of professions; from the traditional fields of arts, film and communication industries, commercial advertising, and entrepreneurship, to positions with non-government agencies, consultancy and policy-development roles, education and research.